 Today’s mortality rates are indicative of the widespread use of asbestos in industry and construction in the past, but also the timescale between initial exposure and illness – the symptoms of asbestos diseases don’t generally manifest until several decades later, sometimes up to 60 years.

 Asbestos-containing materials (ACMs), such as cement pipes, roofing tiles, and partition walling, degrade over time or become damaged, and can easily release their fibres.
 But how dangerous is asbestos today, considering the materials that encase it has been in place for so long?

 How dangerous is asbestos for today’s workers?

-Although decades have passed since asbestos products were installed, the extensive time lapse in conjunction with the nature of asbestos, creates the danger for today’s workers.
+Although decades have passed since asbestos products were installed, the extensive time-lapse in conjunction with the nature of asbestos creates a danger for today’s workers.
 The lengthy timescale between original installation and the present day makes degradation and disrepair of materials highly likely, and if they’re disturbed without the correct precautions in place, the question “how dangerous is asbestos” comes to the fore.

 Dealing with the danger of asbestos

 It’s important to know and understand how and where asbestos was used in the past, so you and your workers can take the appropriate action if it’s encountered at work.
 This is where asbestos training can be hugely beneficial.

 Asbestos awareness training helps you understand the implications of breathing in asbestos fibres, and how dangerous asbestos actually is.
 The training teaches you about the makeup of asbestos, how the various asbestos-related diseases can manifest, as well as how to protect yourself and those around you.

 Acorn Analytical Services is a UK-wide asbestos consultancy offering a full range of asbestos services, including UKATA asbestos awareness training, and asbestos removal.
 Please fill in the form on our website to obtain a free online quote, or contact one of our expert team to find out more.